QurateInc/vue-pouch-db/README.md

 ---

-Vue Pouch DB is a VueJS Plugin that binds PouchDB with Vue and keeps a synchronised Offline First state with the database.
+Vue Pouch DB is a VueJS Plugin that binds PouchDB with Vue and keeps a synchronised state with the database.

 Has support for Mango queries which are processed locally within the VuePouchDB state.